UW-Madison eText Pilot - Opt-out Considerations and Guidelines

 Conditions for opting out of the UW-Madison eText Pilot

 In compliance with Title IV regulations, you may choose, under specific circumstances, to opt out of using an eText in any of the courses participating in the pilot.
 In some cases, the easiest way to opt out is to simply select a different class section or course that is not participating in the pilot.
 If your schedule or curriculum does not allow this, please consult with your advisor as needed.

 If selecting another class section or course is not an option, you may opt out if both of the following conditions are met:

-- Identical materials are legally available outside of the UW-Madison eText pilot; be aware that some courses have chosen to use both an eText and a homework, lab or simulation software package (including Cengage's MindTap titles and Pearson's MyLabs) are created or customized for UW-Madison eTexts only.
+- Identical materials are legally available outside of the UW-Madison eText pilot; be aware that some courses have chosen to use both an eText and a homework, lab or simulation software package (including Cengage's MindTap titles and Pearson's MyLabs), some of which have been created or customized for UW-Madison eTexts only.
 In these cases, the content will not be available in any other format other than the printed loose leaf copies at the UW Bookstore.
 By opting out of an eText, you will also be choosing to opt out of the course’s DLT, and forfeiting your ability to obtain the printed loose leaf copies at the Bookstore, which could significantly affect your success in the course.

 - You submit your request to opt out no later than 45 days before the first day of class in the term.
 To opt-out after this deadline passes, you must meet one of the following criteria.